We stress-test what others have built.

 Sign-off + submission pack

-Final report, signed by the red-team lead, with the regulatory submission pack assembled per framework (when applicable).
-Findings, evidence, severity ladder, dissents — all included.
-The red-team lead’s name is on every page.
+We deliver the final report signed by the red-team lead, with the regulatory submission pack assembled per framework where it applies.
+Findings, evidence, the severity ladder, and any dissents from the internal review are all included in the pack.
+The red-team lead's name appears on every page.

 Engagement shape

-/ what you sign up for- 01Findings report — signed, with severity ladder 1–3
+/ what you sign up for- 01Findings report, signed and dated, with CVSS-aligned severity scores on a 1–3 ladder for every finding

-- 02Patch playbook by failure mode — actionable, with rerun criteria
+- 02Patch playbook by failure mode, actionable, with rerun criteria so a fix can be verified rather than asserted

-- 04Independence attestation — structurally enforced, recorded in your engagement contract
+- 05Independence attestation, structurally enforced, recorded in your engagement contract

 Mappings

 / forthcomingThe proof for this pillar gets linked here as we ship public scorecards and clear case studies for publication.
-We don’t backfill this section with placeholders — when evidence lands, it lands here.
+We do not backfill this section with placeholders; evidence appears here only when it lands.

 Why independence is enforced contractually

 The standard objection to independent assessment is the same one accountancy faced thirty years ago: the firm doing the review is also the firm doing the build.
-We refuse that shape.
-On every engagement, the red-team lead and the build lead are different people, named in your contract.
-Both are subject to revenue caps the contract spells out.
+We refuse to operate that way.
+On every engagement, the red-team lead and the build lead are different people who are named in your contract, and both are subject to revenue caps the contract spells out.

 This is in writing because we won’t sell anything we wouldn’t sign our name to in a regulator’s submission.